 Self-esteem determines one’s relation to self, to others, and the world.
 Self-esteem is the umbrella for all the positive self-qualities that structure optimal functioning, e.g., self -respect -resilience, -efficacy, -reliance, -compassion, -value, -worth, and other intrinsic wholesome attributes.
 Self-esteem provides the recognition that one is consequential and worthy of love.
 A grassroots poll by Unite UK (2016) found that 62% of LGBTQ+ persons believe they have low self-esteem.
 Exposure to historical alienation, ambiguous public opinion, adolescent bullying, heterosexualism, and other harmful elements, in time, will have an impact on an LGBTQ+ person’s self-beliefs and image (Unite UK, 2016).

 Recovery is an individual process.
 Humans have unique DNA and disparate sensibilities, memories, and abilities.
 One-size-fits-all approaches are inadequate to fully address the personality’s dynamic complexity and its owner’s uniqueness.
 Mental illness is ubiquitous and non-discriminating; dysfunction embraces every walk of life.
-As well, “the LGBTQ+ community encompasses a wide range of individuals with separate and overlapping challenges regarding their mental health” (NAMI, 2020b, p.
+Indeed, “the LGBTQ+ community encompasses a wide range of individuals with separate and overlapping challenges regarding their mental health” (NAMI, 2020b, p.
 1).

 Recovery is “about seeing people beyond their problems – their abilities, possibilities, interests, and dreams – and recovering the social roles and relationships that give life value and meaning” (Slade, 2010, p.
 2).
 Recovery programs must be fluid, integrating multiple traditional and non-traditional approaches developed through client trust, cultural assimilation, and therapeutic innovation.
 Any analysis must consider the subject’s environment, hermeneutics, history, and autobiography in conjunction with their wants, beliefs, and aspirations.
-Otherwise, the personality complexity is not valued, and the treatment inadequate.
+Otherwise, the personality complexity is not valued, and the treatment is inadequate.

 Positive Psychology and the Wellness Model